 In addition to law library borrowing privileges, law students and faculty are entitled to direct borrowing privileges at 16 libraries on the 12 campuses and 2 affiliated institutions of the University System of Maryland either by going to the other library or by using the self-service "holds" delivery system available in the Catalog.
 Books requested via the "holds" system will be delivered to our library.
 The library also provides interlibrary loan service for items not found in its collection or in the collections of other University System of Maryland libraries.
 If you are a University of Maryland School of Law alumni, please refer to our alumni borrowing page for more information.

 Presentation of the identification card is always required to charge out library materials.
 Students with a valid identification card from any University System of Maryland institution may borrow circulating materials from the law library or any of the 16 libraries in the University System of Maryland.
-Materials are due on one of three days throughout the calendar year in February, May and September depending upon the date the item is charged.
-The loan period, however, will always be at least 56 days, subject to recall by another patron after 14 days.
+Law students have a set semester due date (December, May or August) corresponding to the end of the fall, spring or summer semester.
+All other patrons have due dates based on their patron status and a fixed number of days after the date of an item is checked out.
+All items are subject to recall by another patron after 14 days.

 Students should check the Catalog and at the User Services Desk for items they cannot find on the shelves.
 Hold requests may be placed on materials out on loan.